 Don't necessarily accept the first offer.

 Though it is going to be very tempting to accept the first offer and have the process over with, you need to evaluate how well the position fits what is important to you--work values and skills.
 Have you had other interviews with employers that are attractive to you?
 This is a good time to contact those companies, inform them that you've received an offer (no need to say from whom or the terms) and ask them when they expect to make a decision.

 Once you receive the offer, ask questions, obtain additional information that will be helpful to you in making a decision, and ask for some additional time to consider the position if you need it.
 Make sure you have the information you need regarding things that are important to you; not only salary, but also how often salary reviews are conducted, a full description of benefits, etc. Even if you are certain you will accept the offer, you should take some time to consider it carefully.
 You will negotiate a deadline with the employer, depending upon their time frame.
 The deadline could range from a few days to several months.
 You should confirm the deadline in writing with the employer.

 Consider the offer.

-Solicit feedback from friends, family, faculty, and the staff at Career Services.
+Solicit feedback from friends, family, faculty, and the staff at the Career Center.
 Understand the entire compensation package, including insurance, retirement plans, salary and bonuses, training, vacation and relocation plans.

 The most important principle in weighing a job offer is to make sure you consider all relevant factors related to the various jobs.
 In evaluating any company's offer, the following factors should not be overlooked: